 Karate is a Japanese martial art whose physical elements seek the continuing development of protective and counter-attacking body movements.
 The themes of traditional karate training are fighting and self-defence, though its mental and moral aspects concentration on the over-all development of the individual.
 This is helped by way of the discipline and persistent effort required in training.

 Why It Is Good To Practice Karate

-Great for self defence, fitness, and discipline, it’s actually a highly popular and effective martial arts training system dating back to feudal Japanese martial traditions.
-It is simple to master and safe.
-It comes with a great historical background and is a very rewarding pursuit.
+Good for self defence, fitness, and self-control, it is a highly popular and efficient martial arts system dating back feudal Japanese martial traditions.
+It is simple to learn about and safe.
+It comes with a great historical background and is a really satisfying activity.